mikeizbicki/ucr-cs100/textbook/link/links.md

 The amount of blocks it takes up is the amount of data you want to store divided by 1024 bytes rounded to the nearest block.
 If you want to store 1025 bytes, you want to use 2 blocks.
 ###Fragmentation
-Storing data in block can cause fragmenttation.
+Storing data in block can cause fragmentation.
 ![Alt test](pictures/frag_1.jpg?raw=true)
 As you can see there is a green file, a blue file and a red file.
 Now the user wants to delete the blue file and store a pink file